 How do you decide what to eat?
 It’s a tough choice, as everything looks so good.

 La Bella Ferrara is an old school bakery.
 Walk in there and the waft of fresh-baked cookies fills the air.
 The cookies here are amazing.
-I admit I haven’t frequented Caffe Roma, Caffe Palermo or Sambuca very often, but Caffe Roma does have delicious gelato and lemon ice.
+I admit I haven’t frequented Caffe Roma or Caffe Palermo very often, but Caffe Roma does have delicious gelato and lemon ice.
+And Caffe Palermo is known as the Cannoli King of the San Gennaro festival.

 Ferrara, 195 Grand Street (between Mulberry Street & Mott Street), (212) 226-6150, www.ferraracafe.com